openSUSE/news-o-o/_posts/2007-08-09-people-of-opensuse-names-please-do-not-publish.markdown

 Apart from that, I'm trying to contribute to discussions in and around the community on several openSUSE mailing-lists and spend most evenings helping and as an op on the [#suse IRC channel](irc://irc.freenode.net/#suse) as well as #opensuse-de, #opensuse-fr, and a few other opensuse channels over there.

-I spend my remaining spare time working on the [openSUSE Software Portal project](http://en.opensuse.org/Software_Portal) that is still in its infancy but hopefully will be the Ã¼ber-killer web site for openSUSE users some day ;)
+I spend my remaining spare time working on the [openSUSE Software Portal project](http://en.opensuse.org/Software_Portal) that is still in its infancy but hopefully will be the über-killer web site for openSUSE users some day ;)

 I also hacked a small but nice little tool called ["webpin"](http://dev-loki.blogspot.com/search/label/webpin) that acts as a command-line frontend to [Benjamin Weber](http://blogs.warwick.ac.uk/bweber/)'s excellent openSUSE [Package Search service](http://benjiweber.co.uk:8080/webpin/).